Sydney Wigham Smith: History

-Smith was a son of Sarah Ann Smith, née Carter, and Sydney William Smith, also an architect, and engineer and surveyor, who set up practice in Melbourne when he immigrated in 1852.
+Smith was a son of Sarah Ann Smith, née Carter, and Sydney William Smith, also an architect, generally known as Sydney W Smith, an engineer and surveyor, who set up practice in Melbourne when he immigrated in 1852.
 In 1859 Sydney senior became the first surveyor for the St Kilda Road Board, which then became the City of St Kilda.
-He designed the first St Kilda Town Hall (1859), and the corner Barkly and Grey Streets, St Kilda (demolished), and the adjacent houses at 71 Grey Street, and 73-73 Grey Street, St Kilda in the early 1870s.
-Sydney W Smith junior was articled to his father, who died June 1886.
+As an architect he did not design many places, but did do the first St Kilda Town Hall (1859), and the corner Barkly and Grey Streets, St Kilda (demolished), and the adjacent houses at 71 Grey Street, and 73-73 Grey Street, St Kilda in the early 1870s.
+Sydney Smith junior was articled to his father, who died June 1886.

 Smith then took over his business, and was joined in partnership by Charles Alfred Ogg in 1891, and they are best known for a series of hotels built before and after WW1 designed in a free interpretation of Edwardian style.
 Some are thought to be wholly or partly designed by noted architect and educator Robert Haddon, who had worked for them c1889-1892, and had set up as a consultant for other architects in 1901.
 They are also the architects of record for the former private hospital Milton House in Flinders Lane, whose ornamental detail is generally attributed to Robert Haddon, and of another private hospital in East Melbourne, Eastbourne House, which is thought to be wholly Haddon's work, both built in 1901.

 In 1921 Charles Edward Serpell joined as a new partner, and the firm prospered, with more hotels, now in Neo-Classical styles, and larger commercial work.
 Their career culminated in the large office block for the Harbour Trust (later the Port Authority) in Market Street, completed in 1931, which was awarded Royal Victorian Institute of Architects Street Architecture medal in 1933.